 How to choose the best VPN for Canada?

 When selecting the best VPN service in Canada, you need to look for certain criteria/features that I have highlighted below:

 - Servers: Numbers of servers and their locations (within Canada and Outside Canada) to unblock geo-restriction worldwide.

-- Automatic kill switch: This feature will disconnect your internet if by any chance a VPN connection drops.
-Your ISP won’t know if you were accessing any website that is blocked by the government.
+- Automatic kill switch: This feature will disconnect your internet if, by any chance, a VPN connection drops.
+Your ISP won’t know if you were accessing any website that the government blocks.

 - Money-back guarantee: A refund policy is a good way to test out the Canadian VPN service.
-Make sure to read their refund policies because there are some clauses that are not highlighted by the provider in bold letters.
+Make sure to read their refund policies because there are some clauses that the provider in bold letters does not highlight.